FingerLakesRunnersClub/AgeGradeCalculator/README.md

 ## Installation

-Simple add `AgeGradeCalculator` to your project
+Simply add `AgeGradeCalculator` to your project via NuGet

 ## Usage